actions/runner/docs/preview/conditions.md

  - TODO: Wrap `Value` in single-quotes, unless already contains a single-quote? (required to enable `in`)
 * Custom
  - When custom is selected, a text area becomes visible.
- - Evaluation will implicitly wrap `and(success(), ...)` if agent.jobstatus variable or job status functions not referenced.
+ - ~~~Evaluation will implicitly wrap `and(success(), ...)` if agent.jobstatus variable or job status functions not referenced.~~~ Coalesce with `success()` when custom condition is selected and the text area is left empty.

+## Open issues
+* Need to determine whether variable macro expansion is supported within the expression.
+Matters for how rules are applied in the future w.r.t. inline expressions.

 ## Technical reference